sarvagyad37/rustymath-calculator/README.md

-# Scientific Calculator with Rust + WebAssembly
+# RustyMath - Scientific Calculator with Rust + WebAssembly

 A modern scientific calculator built with Rust, WebAssembly, and Yew.
 Features a clean dark theme interface and MathLive integration for mathematical input.